AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 ### Email marketing event flow{#email-marketing-event-flow}

-Email marketing events are sent from Campaign to Dynamics 365 to appear in the Timeline view.
+Email marketing events are sent from Campaign to Microsoft Dynamics 365 to appear in the Timeline view.

 Supported marketing event types:
 * Send – email sent to recipient